open-telemetry/opentelemetry-operator/README.md

 ### OpenTelemetry auto-instrumentation injection

 The operator can inject and configure OpenTelemetry auto-instrumentation libraries.

+#### Java

-At this moment, the operator can inject only OpenTelemetry [Java auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
+The operator can inject OpenTelemetry [Java auto-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
 The injection of the Java agent can be enabled by adding an annotation to the namespace, so that all pods within that namespace will get the instrumentation, or by adding the annotation to individual PodSpec objects, available as part of Deployment, Statefulset, and other resources.

 ```bash